kernelcurry/kernelcurry-site/_posts/2015-08-23-running-lumen-on-google-app-engine.md

 ---
 layout: post
-title:  "Running Lumen On Google App Engine"
+title:  "Running Laravel's Lumen On Google App Engine"
 date:   2015-08-23
 categories: blog
 ---

-# App Engine && lumen

-When looking for a more stable hosting solution for mtgapi.com, I stumbled across Google’s App Engine.
+When looking for a more stable hosting solution for mtgapi.com, I stumbled across Google's App Engine.
 If you have not read up on this solution, I would recommend it.

-To get Lumen running correctly on Google App Engine, there are a few questions that we need to answer.
+To get Laravel's Lumen running correctly on Google App Engine, there are a few questions that we need to answer.
 Lets take these one at a time.

 ## How does the application know it is running on Google App Engine?
 One of the easiest ways to figure out if the application is running on Google App Engine is to check if the `.env` file is present.
-This is because the deployment “ignore” RegEx  includes any files that start with a `.` (AKA Unix hidden files).
+This is because the deployment "ignore" RegEx  includes any files that start with a `.` (AKA Unix hidden files).
 This function will come in handy when answering the next questions.

 ```
 /**